Osprey Syncro 10 Review

 Like the Raptor 10, the bladder is made from a flexible TPU film construction that is BPA, phthalate, lead-free and is of food grade quality.
 While seemingly not as puncture-resistant as the bladders of the Deuter Compact Air EXP 12 or the Platypus Duthie A.M.
 10, it seemed on par with CamelBak's products and shouldn't be an issue if you keep the sharp and pokey things away from it.
 The Syncro's hydration bladder skips the stiffening and protective Hydrostatic Backerplate of the beefier Osprey Raptor 10 for further weight savings.

-After the quick disconnect fitting, the drinking tube exits the pack through a simple opening at the top and routes down the left shoulder strap.
+After the quick disconnect fitting, the drinking tube exits the pack through an opening at the top and routes down the left shoulder strap.
 The Syncro's drinking tube is a relatively flexible plastic material and is easily routed through the left shoulder strap.
 It's not too soft and not too firm; the flexibility is in the middle.

 Attached to the tube is Osprey's Hydrapak Blaster bite valve.
-The bite valve has a magnetic clip that easily attaches to the opposite half of the sternum strap which keeps your water easily in reach and in a controlled location - although we did occasionally dislodge it accidentally.
+The bite valve has a magnetic clip that easily attaches to the opposite half of the sternum strap which keeps your water easily in reach and a controlled location - although we did occasionally dislodge it accidentally.
 Depending on your location and the makeup of your soils, you may find the magnetic clip attracting various dirt particles.
 This didn't affect the functionality of our test model.

 Ease of Filling

-The 2.5-liter bladder is housed in its dedicated sleeve inside the main compartment which keeps the wet stuff in its place, not completely separating it from the rest of the pack in case of leaks or spills.
+The 2.5-liter bladder is housed in its dedicated sleeve inside the main compartment which keeps the wet stuff in its place, although not completely separating it from the rest of the pack in case of leaks or spills.
 Access is then gained by opening the zipper to the main compartment.
 Once your hydration bladder is topped off, fold the top flap of the bag over itself and slide the Slide Seal clamp across the upper part of the bladder.

 Once you've secured that, go ahead, tip it upside down, shake it, and be impressed by the magic that keeps this bladder watertight!
 This system makes filling up an easy task no matter where your adventures take you.